I’m Andrew.

 My work.

-Service design is still kind of new – it’s a field evolving with technology and culture.
-Read more to learn how I approached challenges and how service design is changing.
+Service design is still kind of new– it’s evolving with technology and culture.
+Read more to learn how I approach challenges and define my role.

 Client: NEOM Tourism